 ‘Is Heartworm Protection Really Necessary?’

 Yes.
 Yes.
 Yes!
 All dogs and cats should be on heartworm protection, consistently and year-round.
-North Carolina is a hot spot for mosquitos, and mosquitos transmit heartworms.
+North Carolina is a hot-spot for mosquitoes, and mosquitoes transmit heartworms.

 It only takes one bite one time to transmit heartworms from an infected mosquito into your fur baby.